 Most tropical houseplants have at least one thing in common: They're toxic to pets and people.
 The Anthurium is no exception and will cause stomach aches and/or vomiting.
 If you notice that your pet or child has eaten part of the Anthurium, make sure to call your veterinarian or GP to ask for advice.

 The Anthurium is a beautiful plant from the rain forests of South-America and comes in many shapes and sizes.
 This humidity-loving, brightly-colored houseplant will make any house into an indoor jungle!
 In this plant care guide, we've looked at how you can take care of your Anthurium.
 We've looked at how you can water your Anthurium, the best sunlight exposure for your Anthurium, the best soil for your Anthurium, how to best fertilize your Anthurium, and whether your Anthurium is safe for your pets and kids.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 26, 2022 Last updated on: May 26, 2022
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: May 26, 2022